Can I go to the dentist if I am breastfeeding?

 - Extraction of wisdom teeth or other dental pieces

-As we mentioned before, all of the treatments above can be performed when you are breastfeeding, but here we would like to focus on some of them, as they are the ones that tend to raise the most doubts.
+As we mentioned before, all of the treatments above can be performed when you are breastfeeding, but here, we would like to focus on some of them as they tend to raise the most doubts.

-- Local anaesthetic: If local anaesthesia is used, you can breastfeed without having to wait at all and you could even breastfeed your baby during the procedure if necessary.
-If sedation or general anaesthesia is required, simply wait for the anaesthesia to fully wear off, and once you are awake, you can breastfeed again as normal.
+- Local anesthetic: If local anesthesia is used, you can breastfeed without having to wait at all, and you could even breastfeed your baby during the procedure if necessary.
+If sedation or general anesthesia is required, simply wait for the anesthesia to fully wear off, and once you are awake, you can breastfeed again as usual.

-- Antibiotics: The vast majority of antibiotics are considered safe while breastfeeding, however, if you have any doubts, you can visit the specialised website E-lactancia to check whether the antibiotic you have been prescribed is safe when breastfeeding.
+- Antibiotics: The vast majority of antibiotics are considered safe while breastfeeding; however, if you have any doubts, you can visit the specialized website E-lactancia to check whether the antibiotic you have been prescribed is safe when breastfeeding.

-- Fillings or removal of fillings: Not all fillings contain amalgam, there is currently a wide variety of materials available.
-But if you have one, bear in mind that amalgams may contain a small amount of mercury, which can sometimes (and especially when removed) raise doubts about their safety.
+- Fillings or removal of fillings: Not all fillings contain amalgam.
+There is currently a wide variety of materials available.
+But if you have one, remember that amalgams may contain a small amount of mercury, which can sometimes (especially when removed) raise doubts about their safety.
 At present, there is a scientific debate, but as a general recommendation, it is better to wait until the end of lactation to change them, although exposure to mercury seems to be minimal.
-If you need dental reconstruction, there are safer and biocompatible options available (resins, glass cement and porcelains among others).
+If you need dental reconstruction, safe and biocompatible options such as resins, glass cement, and porcelains, among others, are available.
 In any case, you should always assess the risk-benefit ratio with your dentist.

-- X-Rays: they do not affect breastmilk or your baby and are considered safe during the breastfeeding period.
+- X-rays: they do not affect your breast milk or your baby and are considered safe during the breastfeeding period.